Start9Labs/documentation/site/source/user-manual/service-guides/lightning/index.rst

     connecting-lnd

-If you would like to connect to LND via LND Connect **(LNC)** you can do so with Alby and Zeus via the Lightning Terminal service:
+If you would like to connect to LND via LND Connect **(LNC)** in order to avoid using Tor, you can do so with Alby and Zeus via the Lightning Terminal service:

   .. toctree::
     :maxdepth: 2